35 Easiest Diet Challenges to Lose Weight That Work

 Consume Only Whole Grains

 Let there be bread!
 And pasta!
 And…just make sure it's whole grain!
 "The majority of us have no problem eating enough grains, it's just that we fail to take in enough whole grains," comments Erin Palinski-Wade, RD, CDE author of Belly Fat Diet For Dummies and Flatout blogger.
 "Whole grains provide a good source of fiber, B vitamins, and may even help regulate blood sugar levels and promote a loss of belly fat.
 For every grain you choose, make it 100 percent whole grain."
 This means your cereal, your wraps, your snacks, your rice at dinner; once your see how easy and flavorful it can be, it will be easy to stick with these swaps long-term.
-For more help, check out these 20 Secrets for Eating Bread Without Getting Fat.
+For more help, check out these ways to eat bread and continue fat loss.

 Go Meatless for a Day